Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ginger and honey for sore throat : Adding honey to ginger can help soften the flavor and reduce the spiciness.
 Honey also has antibacterial properties, so it contributes to the healing benefits.
 You can add 1 tablespoon (5 ml) of honey to hot ginger tea.

-You can make ginger tea yourself or buy prepackaged ginger tea bags.
+You can make ginger tea yourself or buy pre-packaged ginger tea bags.
 To make ginger tea at home, mix 2 teaspoons (about 10 ml) of fresh or dried ginger into 1 cup of boiling water.
 Steep for five minutes, then strain to remove the ginger before drinking.
 Drink ginger tea up to three times a day for pain relief.
 Or take 2 teaspoons (about 10 ml) of powder up to three times a day mixed with warm water to make it easier to swallow.

 Things to know before using ginger to treat sore throat

-It is important to note that ginger should not be used as a substitute for cold, flu, or antibiotic medications recommended or prescribed by your doctor.
+It is important to note that ginger should not be used as a substitute for cold, flu, or antibiotic medications recommended or prescribed by a doctor.
 Consult your doctor or pharmacist about using ginger to treat a sore throat, especially if you have a medical condition or are taking medication, to determine the best dosage for you.

 Ginger is considered safe for most people, but some people are allergic to ginger.
 Be cautious when using ginger tea and supplements regularly if you are pregnant.
 Ginger can sometimes cause stomach upset, so stop using it if this happens.